 Tyre recovery is not a straightforward proposition in the Territory.
-The Territory's relatively small population, vast distances and low volume present unique challenges for increased tyre recycling, but also some unique opportunities.
+The Territory's relatively small population and vast distances present unique challenges for increased local tyre recycling, but also some unique opportunities.

 Other features specific to the Territory that need to be considered include: